This is my review of the Hilton HHonors UK Platinum Visa credit card.

 The Hilton card struggles to match this.
 In any event, the sheer number of points needed for a free night at a high-end property means that this card is of little long-term use if you do not stay at Hilton properties and collect points that way as well.
 Spending £40,000 to get a single free night at the Conrad New York is too much work for me.

-The downsides are the annual fees on Amex cards, more limited acceptability than a Visa and the lack of the £10,000 Hilton HHonors Gold status upgrade and the 2,500 point bonus for your first four stays.
+The downsides to this plan are the annual fees on Amex cards, more limited acceptability than a Visa and the lack of the £10,000 Hilton HHonors Gold status upgrade and the 2,500 point bonus for your first four stays.

-Score for the sign-up bonus – 10/10, full marks!
-The free night is worth £250+ if used wisely and the £750 qualifying spend to trigger it is very low.
+It is difficult to argue that this is most generous sign-up benefit currently offered on any Visa or MasterCard in the travel sector.
+If you maximise the use of your free night you will receive a hotel room worth £250+ and the £750 qualifying spend to trigger it is very low.
 The lack of an annual fee makes this an even better deal.

 On-going earning is less interesting.
 If you are careful about where you redeem, you may still get 0.5p per Hilton point, so 1% of your spend back.
 However, unless you collect Hilton HHonors points from other sources, you will struggle to get enough for a free night.
 The 2,500 extra Hilton points for each of your first four stays after getting the card is a decent bonus.